Paytm gets further boost as NPCI caps UPI transactions

-New Delhi, March 26 (IANS) To bring parity in UPI digital payments and ending the monthly race to the top spot, the National Payments Corporation of India (NPCI) has issued guidelines capping the market share of UPI transactions to 30 per cent.
+New Delhi: To bring parity in UPI digital payments and ending the monthly race to the top spot, the National Payments Corporation of India (NPCI) has issued guidelines capping the market share of UPI transactions to 30 per cent.

 This will help in providing diverse opportunity and prevent market dominance of the UPI ecosystem as it further scales up.